|Site Map | Bulletin Home | Temple University|

 See Schedule Revision (Drop/Add) in the Registration section of the Bulletin.

-Schools and colleges may waive up to 9 credits of degree requirements outside the new major for students who already have a bachelor's degree from Temple University or from another college or university and who desire a second degree from Temple.
+For students approved to pursue a second bachelor's degree, schools and colleges may waive up to 9 credits of degree requirements outside the new major for students who already have a bachelor's degree from Temple University or from another college or university and who desire a second degree from Temple.
 This waiver pertains to requirements not satisfied by credits transferred from other colleges or universities.

 To receive credit for courses taken on a non-Temple study abroad program during the academic year or summer sessions, matriculated students in good academic standing are required to discuss their study abroad plans with their academic advisor, have the International Programs Office endorse the chosen study abroad program, and seek final written approval from their school or college advising office.
 Students should obtain the Study Abroad Approval form from their advisor or the International Programs Office, and during the semester prior to study abroad, fill out the form and obtain the appropriate signatures.